pwalton134/Bambulabs-Creator-3/README.md

 - JST-XH 2.5mm 2P plug and crimps (for thermocouple, 28AWG worked for me but required folding the wire)

-- 3D printed hotend adapter
+- 3D printed hotend adapter (ref /hotend/)

-- 3D printed fan shroud
+- 3D printed fan shroud (ref /hotend/)

 - PTFE tube (I reused one from an old FFC3 nozzle)